Bismuth Subsalicylate Chewable Tablets

-BISMUTH SUBSALICYLATE (biz muth sub sa LIS i late) relieves the symptoms of diarrhea, upset stomach, heartburn, acid indigestion, and nausea.
+BISMUTH SUBSALICYLATE (biz muth sub sa LIS i late) treats occasional diarrhea.
+It may also be used to treat the symptoms of an upset stomach including heartburn, indigestion, and gas.
+It belongs to a group of medications called antidiarrheals.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

-COMMON BRAND NAME(S): Bismatrol, Peptic Relief, Pepto-Bismol, Pink Bismuth
+COMMON BRAND NAME(S): Bismatrol, Peptic Relief, Pepto-Bismol, Pepto-Bismol To-Go, Pink Bismuth

 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to bismuth subsalicylate, aspirin, other salicylates or other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to bismuth subsalicylate, aspirin, other salicylates or other medications, foods, dyes, or preservatives

-Take this medicine by mouth.
+Take this medication by mouth.
 Follow the directions on the label.
 Chew or let the tablet dissolve in your mouth.
-Do not take your medicine more often than directed.
+Do not take your medication more often than directed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.